GitEliasRizos/EduHybridDSS/PROJECT_STATUS.md

 # PyMOO GUI - Project Status Report

-## ✅ Project Completion Status: **FULLY COMPLETE**
+## ✅ Project Completion Status: **PRODUCTION READY WITH ADVANCED MCDA**

-The PyMOO GUI project has been successfully implemented and tested.
-All original requirements have been met and significantly exceeded.
+The PyMOO GUI project has been successfully implemented, tested, and enhanced with professional-grade Multi-Criteria Decision Analysis (MCDA) capabilities.
+All original requirements have been met and significantly exceeded with advanced decision support features.

 ## 🎯 Original Requirements (All ✅ Completed)